Alexander Scriabin: Childhood and education (1871–1893)

 Apparently precocious, Scriabin began building pianos after becoming fascinated with piano mechanisms.
 He sometimes gave houseguests pianos he had built.
 Lyubov portrays Scriabin as very shy and unsociable with his peers, but appreciative of adult attention.
 According to one anecdote, Scriabin tried to conduct an orchestra composed of local children, an attempt that ended in frustration and tears.
 He performed his own plays and operas with puppets to willing audiences.
-He studied the piano from an early age, taking lessons with Nikolai Zverev, a strict disciplinarian, who was also the teacher of Sergei Rachmaninoff and other piano prodigies, though Scriabin was not a pensioner like Rachmaninoff.
+He studied the piano from an early age, taking lessons with Nikolai Zverev, a strict disciplinarian, who was also the teacher of Sergei Rachmaninoff and other piano prodigies, though Scriabin never lodged with Zverev as Rachmaninoff did.

 In 1882, Scriabin enlisted in the Second Moscow Cadet Corps.
 As a student, he became friends with the actor Leonid Limontov, who in his memoirs recalls his reluctance to become friends with Scriabin, who was the smallest and weakest among all the boys and sometimes teased due to his stature.
 But Scriabin won his peers' approval at a concert where he performed on the piano.
 He ranked generally first in his class academically, but was exempt from drilling due to his physique and given time each day to practice piano.

-Scriabin later studied at the Moscow Conservatory with Anton Arensky, Sergei Taneyev, and Vasily Safonov.
+Scriabin later studied at the Moscow Conservatory under Anton Arensky, Sergei Taneyev, and Vasily Safonov.
 He became a noted pianist despite his small hands, which could barely stretch to a ninth.
 Feeling challenged by Josef Lhévinne, he damaged his right hand while practicing Franz Liszt's Réminiscences de Don Juan and Mily Balakirev's Islamey.
-His doctor said he would never recover, and he wrote his first large-scale masterpiece, his Piano Sonata No. 1 in F minor, as a "cry against God, against fate."
+His doctor said he would never recover, and he wrote his first large-scale masterpiece, his Piano Sonata No. 1, Op.
+6, as a "cry against God, against fate."
 It was the third sonata he wrote, but the first to which he gave an opus number (his second was condensed and released as the Allegro Appassionato, Op.
 4).
 He eventually regained the use of his hand.

-In 1892 he graduated with the Little Gold Medal in piano performance, but did not complete a composition degree because of strong personality and musical differences with Arensky (whose faculty signature is the only one absent from Scriabin's graduation certificate) and an unwillingness to compose pieces in forms that did not interest him.
+In 1892 he graduated with the Small Gold Medal in piano performance, but did not complete a composition degree because of strong personality and musical differences with Arensky (whose faculty signature is the only one absent from Scriabin's graduation certificate) and an unwillingness to compose pieces in forms that did not interest him.